The Firemen: Reception

 In 1995, Total! ranked the game as number 76 on its list of the top 100 SNES games, writing: "Same over head view as Chaos Engine, this is a quirky little game in which you play a fireman."
 Hardcore Gaming 101 wrote "It's a great looking game overall, if a bit basic.
 Couple that with fairly decent music, and its intense gameplay, and you've got one of the best overhead action games of the 16-bit era."
 Destructoid's Allistair Pinsof called the game "oddly addictive" and the AI partner "surprisingly effective", calling it "the definitive firefighter-themed action game".
-IGN Spain's Juan García also gave the game a positive retrospective outlook.
+IGN Spain's Juan García also gave it a positive retrospective outlook.